HForGames/portfolio/README.md

 # Portfolio

 This is my portfolio website.
-It is built using React and is hosted on GitHub Pages.
+It is built using React.

 ## Available Scripts